Moment problems related to intrinsic characterizations of the moment functionals: Intrinsic characterizations of moment functionals on a product of symmetric intervals

 without using the integral representation.
 We can use instead \cite{Marshall},Proposition 5.2.3 or \cite{SCH2}, Lemma 12.6.

-As an application of Theorem \ref{ConeARC}, we prove the positivstellensatz for an archimedean cone, which is not a semiring nor a quadratic module. \begin{prop}Let $C$ denote the unital cone generated by the set $S$ where $S$ is
+In the next result, we use the proof of Proposition \ref{ConeARC} to establish a positivstellensatz for an Archimedean cone, which is not a semiring nor a quadratic module. \begin{prop}If $(T_a)_{a\in A} $ is a family of positive numbers and $C$ the unital cone generated by the set $S$ where $S$ is